 To test weight, we weighed jackets on our scale as soon as they arrived.
-In the cases where a jacket came with an included stuff sack for compression, we included that in the item's overall weight, since weight tends to matter more when it's being carried than when it's being worn.
+In the cases where a contender came with an included stuff sack for compression, we included that in the item's overall weight, since weight tends to matter more when it's being carried than when it's being worn.
 To find the best fit for our head tester, some of the jackets we ordered were size Large, while others were size Medium.
 Despite their differences in stated size, they all fit our head tester pretty much ideally, so we compared weights straight across the board, regardless of jacket size.